vekatze/ens-mode/readme.md

-# enti : a notation for entities
+# ent : a notation for entties

-enti is a entity notation with the following characteristics:
+ent is a entity notation with the following characteristics:

 - no indentation-based syntax
 - no implicit conversion